-Maybe I’ve always been defined by my words.
+But maybe, in a sense, I’ve always been defined by my words.
 As far back as I can remember, I’ve been someone who has lived through my writing.
-Before Thought Catalog, it was college publications, before that, my blogs, and this one, the earliest, started in 2011.
+Before starting my professional career, it was college publications.
+Before that, my blogs.
+This one was the earliest, started in 2009.
 Before that it was literary magazines and the Young Authors contests I would join every year.
 And before that, I would go to my elementary school’s publishing center with 25-page, fully illustrated picture books to have laminated and bound by the kind library ladies.

 Words have always been a big part of who I am–but have I been defined by them?